kubernetes/enhancements/keps/sig-node/3573-device-plugin/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-* A rollout can fail in case a bug is introduced either in device manager or device plugin preventing already running pods from restarting or new pods to start.
+* A rollout can fail in case a bug is introduced in device manager preventing already running pods from restarting or new pods to start.

 ###### What specific metrics should inform a rollback?